 This is your last city in the Central Europe Itinerary agenda.
 Salzburg is a medieval town with beautiful views of the Austrian Alps.
 It is definitely a romantic destination, perfect for a weekend getaway.

 There are TONS of options to eat in Old Town.
-Some of our favorites are Gasthaus Schachlwirt, Meet2eat Salzburg, Uncle Van.
-You can also eat 3 euros chilly pretzels at the old town (and they are quite filling).
+Some of our favorites are Gasthaus Schachlwirt, Meet2eat Salzburg, and Uncle Van.
+You can also eat 3 euros chilly pretzels in the old town (and they are quite filling).

 For easy access to the old town, proceed to the statue of Mozart, located in the heart of Salzburg.
 Mozart was born in Salzburg and this statue is a contribution to his work.

-There is a Mozart house located at house no. 8 in the Mozart Square, just a few blocks away.
+There is a Mozart house located at house no. 8 in Mozart Square, just a few blocks away.
 This house belonged to Mozart’s wife – Constanze Mozart-Nissen and it is a testimony to his work and life.
 It is worth visiting the house.

 Salzburg’s iconic landmark is the Hohensalzburg Fortress.
 It was built by an archbishop to protect the city from enemies in the 11th century.
 You can take a funicular to reach the top of the fortress and explore.

 There is a restaurant and many souvenir shops within the fortress grounds.
 As you walk through the corridor of the fortress you will see cannons and information about the fort itself.

 There is a church and a museum inside too.

-In the evening, you can relax at a restaurant by the Love Locks bridge.
+In the evening, you can relax at a restaurant by the Love Locks Bridge.

-If you wish to combine a tour of the fortress, a cruise and dinner, then book this tour.
+If you wish to combine a tour of the fortress, a cruise, and dinner, then book this tour.

-For Salzburg accommodation, we stayed at the Salzburg Austria Trend – it is a mid budget hotel and is very clean and spacious.
+For Salzburg accommodation, we stayed at the Salzburg Austria Trend – it is a mid-budget hotel and is very clean and spacious.
 Breakfast was included in our stay.
-There is a premium outlet mall located near by, if you like to shop.
+There is a premium outlet mall located nearby if you like to shop.

 Day 14 Salzburg Austria

 The movie, Sound of Music was exclusively shot in Salzburg.
-In this tour, you will not only learn about the movie and the on scene locations, but also explore the countryside and the town of Salzburg beyond the old town area.
+In this tour, you will not only learn about the movie and the on-scene locations but also explore the countryside and the town of Salzburg beyond the old town area.

 The tour lasts 2-3 hours.
-You can also extend sightseeing with a salt mines combined tour with the Sound of Music tour.
+You can also extend sightseeing with salt mines combined tour with the Sound of Music tour.
 Learn more about the tour here.

 Or you can book a flight from Salzburg airport – Salzburg Airport W. A. Mozart – to your home country.
-Close to the Salzburg airport is the Red Bull and Formula one museum and exhibition hall.
+Close to the Salzburg airport is the Red Bull and Formula One museum and exhibition hall.
 Definitely visit if you are a fan and have some time before catching the flight back home!

-Optional: You can also take a 6 hour tour to Hallstatt in Austria from Salzburg.
+Optional: You can also take a 6-hour tour to Hallstatt in Austria from Salzburg.
 Book your Hallstatt day tour here

-This Europe travel itinerary can be customized to fit any traveler.
-You can skip a few cities to fit travel Europe plan to a week trip.
-Here are some Europe itinerary options for less then 2 weeks.
+This 14 day Central Europe travel itinerary can be customized to fit any traveler.
+You can skip a few cities to fit your travel Europe plan into a week’s trip.

 10 day – Prague Vienna Budapest